 With the COVID-19 pandemic forcing a transition to online school, there have been several changes to end-of-course exams in the United States.
 While most classes will not have a final or EOC, Advanced Placement exams have continued onward with a few changes.
+And in these times, courses like TEFL and their mytefl reviews have emerged on the internet and are gaining widespread acceptation, majorly because they are online.

 The traditional format of the exams were abandoned, with the majority of the test now focusing on one or two long answer questions, like FRQs (Free-Response Questions) or DBQs (Document-Based Questions).
 All multiple choice questions were discarded and all material that was not taught before the pandemic was not included on the exam either.